 The first season starts with Rockford as an ex-con who had been falsely accused.
 He ended up serving time at California's San Quentin Prison.
 He operates his private detective services out of his mobile home in Malibu, mostly taking on tough cold cases and missing persons cases so he can operate without any trouble from local law enforcement.
 Noah Beery Jr. played his father, Joseph "Rocky" Rockford, a retired truck driver, and Joe Santos starred as Sergeant Dennis Becker of the Los Angeles Police Department.
 Stuart Margolin also plays Rockford's former cellmate from San Quentin, Angel Martin, a scheming con artist that always gets Rockford in trouble, but stays a loyal friend regardless.
 The drama series was action-packed, with Rockford doing some crazy car stunts in his Pontiac Firebird, which regularly got banged up during production.

-Here are some things you might not have known about the beloved TV show, which is widely regarded as one of the best of all time.
+Here are some things you might not have known about Huggins and Stephen J. Cannell's beloved TV show, which is widely regarded as one of the best of all time.

 1. A total of 122 answering machine messages were recorded across the series

 Fans of the classic tv show know that each episode began with Rockford's answering machine.
 Across its six seasons, 122 messages were recorded.
 The funny thing was that most of the time they had nothing to do with the actual episode they were playing in.
 It was a fun way for viewers to tie in clues from previous episodes or get a deeper look into Rockford's depressing life.
-It started to get so hard for the writers to come up with new ideas that they regularly invited suggestions from the crew.
+It started to get so hard for the writers (including future Sopranos creator David Chase) to come up with new ideas that they regularly invited suggestions from the crew.

 2. The theme song was released as a single in 1975